digitaltrails/vdu_controls/README.md

 > Should the ddcutil-service be unavailable, the DDC/VDU interface reverts to using
 > the ddcutil command.
 >
-> Prebuild vdu_control OpenSUSE and AUR packages optionally recommand ddcutil-service.
+> Prebuilt vdu_control OpenSUSE and AUR packages optionally recommand ddcutil-service.
 > Depending packaging settings, the service may be automatically installed when you
 > install vdu_controls.
 >